Phase Thermalization: from Fermi Liquid to Incoherent Metal: Discussions

+Remarkably, the bath-probe system is solvable for any $\epsilon < 1$, \emph{i.e.} even when the probe is comparable to the bath in size.
+Since the bath-probe system can not be thought of as a larger SYK chain (due to absence of a quartic term in $\kappa$ fermions as well as $\alpha$ and $\gamma$ being independent) this is rather non-trivial.
+The curious case of $\epsilon=1$, i.e. bath and probe having same size, seems to be singular and deserves further explorations.
+The phase structure in $\alpha, \gamma$ plane also calls for more scrutiny.

+Strictly speaking our analysis is valid for $\alpha >1$.
+However using the analytic continuation of $\text{Li}_s(z)$ function we can extend its range of validity even beyond $\alpha = 1$.
+As we speculated above (see Figure. \ref{fig:lambda-for-alpha-less-than-one}), the $0 < \alpha < 1$ regime can potentially encapsulate intriguing physics.
+The Lyapunov exponent in that regime takes qualitatively different values namely, positive, zero and negative values which are usually associated to systems with chaotic, conservative and dissipative dynamics respectively.
+We stress again this observation has to be taken with a grain of salt but definitely asks for further future investigation.

+Experimental verification of phase thermalisation in the context of this particular model might be possible along the lines of \cite{chew2017approximating, Pikulin:2017mhj, Danshita:2016xbo}.
+Especially promising is the proposal of \cite{chew2017approximating} realizing SYK model as a quantum dot with Majorana wires plugged in.
+An SYK lattice can be realized as a lattice of such quantum dots.
+Our model for the bath would further require some interaction between these quantum dots.

+The most alluring problem however is to develop a general framework for the notion of phase thermalization.
+Finding more examples of this phenomenon would make some headway.

-Finally it will be fascinating to look for an experimental realization of this phenomenon of phase thermalization in some solid-state systems (see e.g. \cite{chew2017approximating}).
-PB would like to acknowledge the support provided by the Max Planck Partner Group grant MAXPLA/PHY/2018577.
+\acknowledgments{We would like to thank Debmalya Chakaraborty and Saheli Sarkar for useful comments.
+We are also grateful to the referee whose valuable suggestions significantly improved the content of the paper.
+PB would like to acknowledge the support provided by the Max Planck Partner Group grant MAXPLA/PHY/2018577, Fulbright Foundation (Award No. 2564/FNPDR/2020) and Ramanujan fellowship grant RJF/2023/000007 from the Anusandhan National Research Foundation (ANRF), India.
 Research of BC is supported by ST/T000775/1 grant.
-Research of SM is supported by Laureate Award 15175 ``Modularity in Quantum Field Theory and Gravity" of the Irish Research Council.
-This work was initiated during our stay at ICTS-TIFR, Bangalore.
+Research of SM is supported by Laureate Award 15175 ``Modularity in Quantum Field Theory and Gravity'' of the Irish Research Council.
+This work was initiated during our stay at ICTS-TIFR, Bangalore. }